The-Marcy-Lab-School/1-3-0-resource_mod-1-all-skills/README.md

   - .findIndex
 - (CORE) .filter
 - (CORE) .reduce
-  - advanced reduce with an object
+  - advanced reduce with an object as the accumulator
 - (CORE) Why you would use one method over the other
 - The three arguments (val, idx, arr) of most higher order methods
-- chaining
+- chaining methods together

 ## 1-2-2 Regex

-- (CORE) RegEx: Flags
+- (CORE) RegEx: Flags i and g
 - (CORE) RegEx: Character Sets
 - (CORE) RegEx: Special Character Sets
 - (CORE) RegEx: Quantifiers
 - (CORE) RegEx: Anchors
 - (CORE) RegEx: Groups (non capture)
 - (CORE) `.test` method
-- (CORE) new RegExp
+- (CORE) JS syntax of `new RegExp`
-- (CORE) regex literal syntax
+- (CORE) JS syntax for regex literals